Ben Donaldson (rugby union)

 Ben Donaldson (born 4 April 1999) is an Australian professional rugby union player who plays as a fly-half for Super Rugby club the Western Force and the Australia national team.

 Professional career

+Donaldson made his Super Rugby debut for the New South Wales Waratahs on 11 July 2020 in a victory over the Western Force.

 Donaldson made his Australia debut on 13 November 2022, coming on for Noah Lolesio in the 75th minute of a 28–27 loss to Italy in the Autumn Nations Cup.
 He made his first start at fly-half two weeks later in the game against Wales, and kicked two penalties and a conversion to help Australia to a 39–34 win.

+In June 2023, Donaldson signed a two-year contract with the Western Force.

 He was a member of the Australian squad for the 2023 Rugby World Cup and played in 4 games scoring 45 points.

+In the 2024 Super Rugby Pacific season, Donaldson would finish the year as the season's third leading point scorer, scoring 111 points for the Western Force.

+In May 2025, Donaldson signed a two-year extension with the Western Force.